LiQgroup/DRM/README.md

 library(DRM)
 ```

-2. Overview of the package “DRM”
+2. Overview of the package DRM

 ```
 help(package=DRM)
 ```

-3. A toy example for the function “simreg”
+3. A toy example for the function “drm.pf”

-The function “simreg” calculates the p-value for the pseudo F test statistic using permutation procedure.
+The function “drm.pf” calculates the p-value for the pseudo F test statistic using permutation procedure.
 Here is a toy example.

 ```
 # Generate the matrix which combines the covariate matrix and the matrix of interest.